no4ni/scaleSmooth/README.md

 Fast, and you can process multiple images at the same time without losing speed (just run function in other thread or run .exe one more time)<br><br>

 - **boldScale**<br>
-Little bit grid structure, noisy and contrasty (for accuracy, subsequent reverse correction is desirable) and too small details may lost<br>
+Grid structure, little bit noisy and contrasty (for accuracy, subsequent reverse correction is desirable) and too small details may lost<br>
 Fast - Slow, but you can process multiple images at the same time without losing speed<br><br>

 - **contrastBoldScale**<br>